Tell Me the Basics

 Short Answer: Because it's funny.

-Long Answer: The term “Parking Thug” is in reference to the volunteers who are in the green vests parking cars.
+Long Answer: The term “Parking Thug” is in reference to the volunteers who are in the green shirts parking cars.
 The term was coined by Eric Reeves; also one of our original volunteers, after the two founders were initially getting so much heat after focusing specifically on exotics for the event.
 In the early days, the gathering was constantly under assault to make it something different and Tom and Vic were working overtime to keep the event, friendly and focused and set the behavior standard so the gathering would last.

 We initially had problems with some car owners doing burnouts on arrival and exit, cars revving their engines, and some confusion about where to park within the lots.
 We had to kick a few people out for bad behavior.
 The two founders saw the event quickly building and decided that they had to help guide people to parking spots rather than let them park on their own so we added vests and radios to find each other and added more help to manage other lots.
-The vests, and radios, jackets and shirts cemented the look.
+The vests, and radios, jackets and finally shirts cemented the look.

 It was right after a forum controversy about burnouts and standards of behavior when Eric showed up the following Saturday morning and asked how the two founding “Thugs” were doing and the term stuck.
 We’ve been affectionately known as the beloved “Parking Thugs” ever since.
 What’s made the term become amusing is that you couldn’t find a nicer bunch of guys anywhere who are there to help you have the best time possible.